Skip to main content

 LOWNo/invalid token + browser/scanner User-Agent

-Confidence thresholds are not user-configurable in the current version.
+Confidence thresholds are not user-configurable.
 The programmatic User-Agent pattern matches: python-requests, httpx, aiohttp, urllib, curl, wget, node-fetch, axios, got, undici, fetch, llm, openai, langchain.

 Health Check